 - Temperature cycle your ball pythons.
 Lower the ambient temperature in November by around ten degrees.
 This simulates winter.

-- Raise the temperature at the beginning of March.
+- Raise the temperature at the start of March.
 Do so slowly over a week.

 - Feed your male and female to get their weight back up.

-- If they don’t, put the male with another male for an hour.
+- If they don’t, you should put the male with another male for an hour.
 This encourages them to compete for the female.

 - Reintroduce the male and female every other day.
-Continue introducing them until the female isn’t interested.
-This likely means she’s pregnant.
+Continue until the female isn’t interested.
+This likely means that she’s pregnant.

 Once the snake becomes gravid (pregnant), follow conventional breeding protocols.
 That means keeping the eggs inside an eggbox, inside an incubator.
 Here’s our guide to incubating eggs.
 Like all ball python eggs, they will take between 53-55 days to hatch.